mor1/mort-www/courses/index.md

 js: [courses]
 ---

 +-- {.lead}
-This page collates the course specifications for the various degree programmes offered by the School of Computer Science during 2013/14.

-_It is provided for guidance only, and should **not** be treated as definitive_.
+This page collates course specifications for the various programmes of study offered by the School of Computer Science during 2013/14. _It is indicative only, and should **not** be treated as definitive_.
+More detailed information about specific courses or modules can be found by clicking on the appropriate link.
 =--

 <div id="courses">